Jaydes: Legal issues

-Mugshot of Jaydes, taken January 2025.

-On November 3, 2024, a warrant for Dumont's arrest was issued by the Broward County Sheriff's Office after a report allegedly stating that Dumont had stabbed his 17-year-old ex-girlfriend in the neck and arms with scissors and a box cutter when she denied sexual intercourse.
-The victim was later brought to a pediatric emergency room to get stitches.
-A week later, on November 10, 2024, 9-1-1 was called on Dumont at a Denny's in Oakland Park, Florida, when he was observed having a mental episode, wielding a knife.
-He would be arrested and be charged with attempted murder.
+In the opening track of Count Up Dracula titled "Junkie", Jaydes says, "Killed my girlfriend and it felt so good / I opened up her body and I ate her guts".
+These lyrics, which seemed like shock value initially, were questioned by fans and critics online after Jaydes' arrest in 2024.
+On November 3, 2024, a warrant for Dumont's arrest was issued by the Broward County Sheriff's Office after a report stating that Dumont had stabbed his 17-year-old ex-girlfriend in the neck and arms with scissors and a box cutter when she denied sexual intercourse.
+She was brought to a pediatric emergency room to get stitches.
+A week later, on November 10, 2024, 911 was called on Dumont at a Denny's in Oakland Park, Florida, when he was observed having a mental episode, wielding a knife.
+He was arrested and charged with attempted murder.
+On behalf of Dumont, his attorney filed a written not guilty plea on November 14.